tableau/connector-plugin-sdk/docs/mcd.md

 ### Authentication

-The authentication attributes control how and when a user is prompted to enter data source credentials.
+The authentication attributes control how and when a user is prompted to enter data source credentials. `authentication` is a required attribute and the packager will give warning if it is not present in `connection-fields.xml` and `connection-resolver.tdr` files.
 The primary scenarios where authentication occurs:

 - Creating a connection with the connection dialog
 - Opening a workbook and reconnecting to the data source